Where to Stay in Lisbon - A Local’s Neighborhood Guide

 I rate Príncipe Real as probably the best neighborhood of Lisbon to stay in for anyone with 2 or more days in the city and who is looking for somewhere central and convenient, but not overrun by tourism.

 All around Avenida da Liberdade and its side streets you have loads of good boutiques, nice local clothing stores, restaurants, and bars, the majority of which cater to Lisbon locals.
-Cafes spill out onto the sidewalk in the shade of leafy trees, and the many neighborhood squares and gardens are a great place to unwind after a workday, a shopping spree, or a long day of sightseeing.
+Cafes spill out onto the sidewalk in the shade of big trees, and the many neighborhood squares and gardens are a great place to unwind after a workday, a shopping spree, or a long day of sightseeing.

 It’s also a haven for the LGBTQ+ community who head here to party at legendary clubs like Trumps or Finalmente.